Sav22999/common-voice-android/PRIVACY.md

 The app requires *Storage* and *Microphone* permissions when you use *Speak section*: because the app saves your recording, but then they are deleted automatically.

 If you active "Save log on a file", the app requires *Storage* and will be save log on files, but it won't contains your personal data.
+Read more about this [**here**](./SAVING THE LOG.md).

 The *Experimental features* could be unsafe and unstable, so pay attention if you use that option.